benaderaw/pig-game/README.md

 This app game is not responsive, desktop only.

 This is not my original project.
-While i copied/recreated the game, I did NOT copy the code, all that i did on my own.
+While I copied/recreated the game, I did NOT copy the source code, all that I did on my own as a challenge.

 Used: HTML, CSS, JAVASCRIPT (corre-js, parcel), Git

 Rules of the game: